Hemangiomas are a collection of large blood vessels that typically begin growing shortly after birth.

 Our publication of the combined use of propranolol and pulsed dye laser treatment together showed faster resolution of the hemangiomas with a shorter course of propranolol and less rebound growth after discontinuation of oral medicine.
 This combined approach has become our standard treatment for many of the hemangiomas that have a deeper or thicker component.

 We most commonly treat superficial hemangiomas in infants, children and in those adults where the hemangiomas have not resolved spontaneously.
-Treatment often begins early in infancy and will require multiple treatments.
+Treatment at our New York medical centers often begins early in infancy and will require multiple treatments.
+Visit pubmed.gov to learn more about infant hemangiomas treatment.

 what devices are used to treat hemangiomas?